marta-rakowska/dareit-cloud-challenge/dareit-tasks/README.md

 The goal of this task was to create a virtual machine.

-The public IP address of my virtual machine isn't included in this repository due to security reasons.

 ### Task 5️⃣

 The goal of this task was to create cloud SQL instance, create a database and practice SQL queries.